 I’m not sure I want to facilitate a circle, will I still get anything out of this program?

 The Red Tent class in particular is both a personal journey of self-discovery and insight + personal ceremony creation + practical “nuts and bolts.”
-The Practical Priestessing class is more focused on the practical elements, but it is contains a personal journey as well.
+The Practical Priestessing class is focused on practical, professional, and vocational elements of priestessing, but it is requires a deep personal journey as well.

 If you have no immediate plans to start your own circle, the Red Tent Initiation process would be personally rewarding and still build your toolbox for a potential future group.
 The Practical Priestessing course assumes that you’re going to start a circle soon or already have one.
 I developed it because I had so many people who were interested in an initiatory sort of women’s circle “how to” training, but who didn’t specifically want to lead Red Tents (feeling like they didn’t want to focus on or weren’t particularly interested in the menstrual phase of life–which, I do cover in the class, is not what a Red Tent circle has to be about at all!)